Exabyte-io/rewotes/Cloud-Infrastructure.md

 # Requirements

-1. A working CI/CD pipeline - e.g. GitHub workflow - able to deploy and configure an HPC cluster
+1. A working CI/CD pipeline - e.g. GitHub action - able to deploy and configure an HPC cluster
 2. An automated workflow (using a configurable Github action) to benchmark one or more HPC application on one or more cloud instance type

 # Expectations